woodp/architecture-center/docs/guide/design-principles/scale-out.md

 ## Recommendations

 **Avoid instance stickiness**.
 Stickiness, or *session affinity*, is when requests from the same client are always routed to the same server.
 Stickiness limits the application’s ability to scale out.
 For example, traffic from a high-volume user will not be distributed across instances.
-Instead any instance should be able to handle any request.
+Causes of stickiness include storing session state in memory, and using machine-specific keys for encryption.
+Make sure that any instance can handle any request.

 **Use built-in autoscaling features**.
 [Azure App Service][app-service-autoscale], [VM Scale Sets][vmss-autoscale], and [Cloud Services][cloud-service-autoscale] all support autoscaling as a built-in feature of the service.
 If the application has a predictable, regular workload, scale out on a schedule.
 For example, scale out during business hours.
 Otherwise, if the workload is not predictable, use performance metrics such as CPU or request queue length to trigger autoscaling.